Dilshan-H/Add-Music-Covers/README.md

    CLIENT_SECRET=your_client_secret
    ```

-8. Copy the song files in to the `songs` directory.
+8. Create a directory named `songs` in the project directory and add your music files to it.
 9. Run the script: `python3 main.py`
 10. The script will automatically add the album covers to the song files in the `songs` directory.
 Just follow the instructions in the terminal.